 - Low overhead: minutes to configure versus hours for formal specification systems

 - Version-controllable: .cursor/rules/ directory commits alongside code for team consistency.
-As a lightweight "house style" layer, Cursor rules reduce repetitive prompting more than they improve the fidelity of true requirements.
+As a lightweight "house style" layer, Cursor rules reduce repetitive prompting more than they improve true requirements fidelity.

 Cursor Rules Cons